raspiduino/arduino-shell/README.md

 - cd --------------------------------- Change the current directory.
 REMEMBER: enter cd first, and then the command will ask you about the directory!
 - read_eeprom ------------------------ Read the value in eeprom.
 It can be a string!
 - edit_eeprom ------------------------ Edit the value in eeprom.
 It can be a string!
+- clipboard -------------------------- Copy text from eeprom and paste it again in input prompt using $clipboard